jadeelizs/Landing-Page/README.md

 # Landing-Page

 Here I will be working on a simple web landing page.
-I've added some basic HTML markup text as the beginning structure of the landing page.
-Added images and proper text for the landing page.
-Added some CSS.
+I've used a mix of HTML and CSS to design this faux landing page.
+I need to make the webpage "flex", so I will be coming back to this project at a later date to fix that aspect.

 Images shown on Landing Page